LeonisX/space-trader/README.md

 * Fix bug in FormBuyFuel/FormBuyRepair
 * Fix bug in FormAlertsTest
 * Shipyard: fix minimal values for hull strength and fuel tanks
+* Checked: when finish game - see > 100% percents.
+It's for cheats only.

+### TODO

+* Morgan's Laser - sell price == 0 cr.

+Finished: Equipment - getBuyPrice

+//TODO

+Stings, languages:

+NotForSale=Not for sale
+NotForSale=Не продаётся

+FormEquipment:440 - use NotForSale if price == 0

 ### News